Blane245/musicgenerator/README.md

 5. A *setAttribute* function that is called by the object maintenance functions of the user interface.
 6. An *appendXML* function that added the objects definition to an XML document to be written to external storage.
 7. A *getXML* static function that reads the object from a XML string The Algorithmic class links to AlgorithmValue objects for each of the voice parameters.
 The AlgorithmValue object may be AlgorithmicValues, OscillatorValues, MarkovianValues, or WienerValues.
+It also implements generator reverb.

 Other function may be available for special needs.

 ## Header

-The header is laid out in a grid containing, title line, a menu and a controls display.

-The title line contains the logo, the program name and version, the currently open file name, and a button for adding a comment to a file.

-The menu has options for starting a new file, opening an existing file, save a file, and creating a new track.
+The header conyains the app icon, a set of puddown menus, the app title and version, and the name and state of the current file being edited at the top and the timeline controls and display below.

+There are File, Edit, Generate, and Help pulldown menus.
-The controls display provide for selection of a Soundfont file from the soundfont file server, manages the time line display pan and zoom, time line interval, and provides for control of the execution of preview and record.
+The timeline controls manage the time line display pan and zoom, time line interval.

 ## Body